amusarra/esp32-mqtt-publish-subscribe/README.markdown

 It's easy to understand how things work with a simple diagram, and the one below shows two devices (ESP32), a dashboard and a mobile phone.
-In this case and in the context of the Publish / Subscribe pattern, these components take on the role of both publisher and subscriber, and the broker is the message dispatcher.
+In this case and in the context of the Publish/Subscribe pattern, these components take on the role of both publisher and subscriber, and the broker is the message dispatcher.

 The Dashboard and the Mobile Phone indicate to the broker that they want to